 1 person favorited this theater

 The Tivoli Cinema opened on 13th July 1935 with Victoria Hopper and John Loder starring in “Lorna Doone”.
-It was located in the Far Cotton suburb of the city of Northampton and was situated on Towcester Road opposite St. Leonards Road.
+It was located in the Far Cotton suburb, south of the city of Northampton and was situated on Towcester Road opposite St. Leonards Road.

 Operated as an independent it was taken over in 1939 by A. Cohen’s Mayfair Cinemas (Control) and then in 1947 it was operated by the independent Midlands Super Cinemas circuit.

 By the late-1950’s it was screening ‘Continental’ art house films.
 It closed on 27th August 1960 with John Garfield and Jennifer Jones in “We Were Strangers” and Philip Carey in “Return to Warbow”.

 It went into use as a furniture warehouse, then in the 1980’s was converted into a tyre and motor repair depot.
 There was talk about it being re-opened, but nothing came of it.
 After laying empty for several years it re-opened in October 2005 as a tile warehouse serving the needs of D.I.Y. hardware people.
 By 2011, it was in use as a sofa store.
 The adjacent shop and café now function as a diner with an ‘American’ car on the roof.

 In April 2022 it was being prepared for demolition to build flats and two retail units on the site.
 Demolition happened in early-July 2022.

 Just login to your account and subscribe to this theater.

 Recent comments (view all 5 comments)